amoghagrawal/amogh_phase2/curated/Forensics.md

 # 2. Nutrela Chunks

 > One of my favorite foods is soya chunks.
 But as I was enjoying some Nutrela today, I noticed a few chunks weren’t quite right.
 Seems like something’s off with their structure.
-Could you help me fix these broken chunks so I can enjoy my meal again?
+Could you help me fix these broken chunks so I can enjoy my meal again? <br>
 > Image Link: https://drive.google.com/file/d/1sq24uSK6Upavdan4Xv58nixtqRTC44Bp/view?usp=drive_link

 ## Solution: